-• Primary Battery: The Battery the WS500 is attached to and managing.
+• 48v Battery: The Battery the WS500 is attached to and managing.
 Typically a higher voltage House Battery (ala, 48v Lithium house battery).
 Note that there may or may not be an alternator connected to the Primary Battery and controlled by the WS500.

-• 2nd Battery: A separate battery system the other side of the DCDC convert is attached to.
-Typically a lower voltage battery, example, the 12v chassis starter battery with its associated factory 12v alternator.
-In this case the WS500 is NOT directly managing the factory 12v alternator.
+12v Battery: A separate battery system the other side of the DC-DC convert is attached to.
+Typically the 12v chassis battery.
+For example the 12v chassis starter battery with its associated factory 12v alternator.
+In this case the WS500 is not directly managing the factory 12v alternator, though the DC-DC converter is manages to take into account the capability and needs of both the 12v battery and its associated 12v alternator.

-In Primary Battery Charging mode the converter is used to transfer power from a 2nd battery/alternator to help meet the charging needs of the primary battery the WS500 is managing.
-Note that if there is also a Primary Alternator the WS500 is controlling, both the alternator and the DCDC converter will be managed to meet the battery charging needs.
-In 2nd Battery Augment mode, power is taken from the primary battery/alternator and directed to the 2nd battery.
-Dynamic mode intelligently manages between Charge Assist and 2nd Battery Augment mode, directing power as needed and available.
+In 48v Battery Charging mode the converter is used to transfer power from the 12v battery/alternator to help meet the charging needs of the 48v house battery the WS500 is primarily connected to.
+Note that if there is also a 48v Alternator the WS500 is controlling, both the alternator and the DC-DC converter will be managed to meet the battery charging needs.